Rudy Lai

 Costs

-CSX uses IoT-enabled machine learning models to create train delay indexes that quantify trip failures and their associated costs, enhancing scheduling and operational planning.
+CSX uses machine learning models to analyze train delays, creating indices that quantify trip failures and the financial impact of delayed trains, improving operational planning and cost management.
 [1]

 Timeline